~ ADVANCED V.G. ~

 Still, I wouldn't be quite as harsh in my final assessment of the game as Zigfriedofsky was in his.
 Unlike, say, Fighting Street, AVG is not a monumental disaster.
 Its gameplay is decent enough, a few of its tunes are of extremely high quality, and some of its cinematic material is quite cool and well presented.

 But its fighting system isn't deep; this is SF2 copycat stuff on the surface with nothing to discover underneath but cheap tactics.
-And since it's only natural to compare this effort with the PCE's other "girl fighter," I'll note that Asuka 120% is a much stronger product.
+And since it's only natural to compare this title with the PCE's other "girl fighter," I'll note that Asuka 120% is a much stronger product.